 Step 1 – Configure Apt Repository

-Download the MySQL apt configuration Debian package officially provided by MySQL team and install it on your system.
+Download the MySQL apt configuration Debian package officially provided by the MySQL team and install it on your system.
 For Ubuntu 16.04 and later version’s MySQL 5.7 is available under default apt repositories, so you don’t need to enable additional repository that.

 wget http://repo.mysql.com/mysql-apt-config_0.8.9-1_all.deb sudo dpkg -i mysql-apt-config_0.8.9-1_all.deb

 This will prompt you to select MySQL version to be install. so that dpkg configure the apt repository accordingly.

 Step 2 – Install MySQL Server

 Use the following commands to install MySQL server on your Ubuntu 16.04 and 14.04 systems.
 Currently, this is the most popular version used by the among users.

 The installation process will prompt for the default password of root user and again to confirm the password.

 Now run the mysql_secure_installation command.
 This will prompt for the configuration of variable security changes.
 Like enable password strength using VALIDATE PASSWORD PLUGIN, disable remote root login, remote test database and connection to it.